-Some things I've worked on at Spotify:
+Other things I've worked on at Spotify:

 My work involves full-stack web engineering, navigating a unique internal infrastructure.
 It also involves investigating both user needs and technical possibilities.

-There is quite a bit of building things purely to see how users will react (in in-person user tests and A/B tests).
+We often build purely to see how users will react (in in-person user tests and A/B tests).
 I've learned much about the value and costs of gathering information before you commit to something.

 The Shop site served coupons from various PayPal partners to hundreds of thousands of people per day.
 The front end was a single-page app built in AngularJS.
 The back end was a cluster of NodeJS servers that talked to PayPal services to manage the coupon and user information.